GRE Information and FAQ

 How long is the GRE?

-The GRE is a 2 ½ hour test, though ETS also includes an extra “research” or “experimental” section.
+The GRE is a 3-hour and 10-minute test, though ETS also includes an extra “research” or “experimental” section.
 This additional math or verbal section will not affect your score but will lengthen the time you spend in the testing center.
-Here is the time-per-section breakdown: Analytical writing (1.5 hours), Verbal reasoning (30 minutes), Quanitative reasoning (45 minutes), “Test” section (30-45 minutes).
+Here is the time-per-section breakdown: Analytical writing (30 minutes), Verbal reasoning (47 minutes), Quantitative reasoning (47 minutes).

 How many questions are on the GRE?

-The analytical writing section of the GRE consists of two essays — one involving properly supporting an opinion on an issue and one providing detailed analysis of an argument.
-The verbal reasoning section consists of 30 multiple-choice questions.
-The quantitative reasoning section consists of 28 multiple-choice questions, for a total of 58 multiple-choice questions and 2 essays on the GRE.
+The analytical writing section of the GRE consists of one essay, involving properly supporting an opinion on an issue.
+The verbal reasoning section consists of 28 multiple-choice questions.
+The quantitative reasoning section consists of 27 multiple-choice questions, for a total of 55 multiple-choice questions and 1 essay on the GRE.

 Are you ready for the math section of the GRE?